will-a0/major-project/auOS/README.md

 May 12th-13th - Read about compiler’s and how achievable it is to make one.
 Also begin working on opening screen.

-May 14th-17th - Complete opening screen; begin creating password bar and settings app (including shut down functionality, drag and drop and so on).
+May 14th-17th - Complete opening screen; begin creating login screen and desktop design.

-May 18th-26th - Complete settings app, incorporate games already made as applications and possibly make one from scratch.
-Make music application (should not take that long for music application since music already exists and just called).
+May 18th-26th - Continue working on desktop design.

-27th-2nd - Finishing up game applications and music application and work on notes application.
+27th-2nd - Work on settings app.
+Incorporate already made projects as applications.
+Make music application.

-3rd-9th - Finish notes application and other things not completed.
+3rd-9th - Work on settings app.
+Incorporate already made projects as applications.
+Make music application.

 10th-13th - Fix up any hiccups.